AntonioLopardo/antoniolopardo.github.io/_pages/about.md

 I've woked on LLM fine-tuning, human-in-the-loop evaluation systems, and efficient vector search methods.
 During my studies I also explored medical question-answering with RAG, program synthesis for mathematical reasoning, and knowledge graph embeddings.

-Outside of work, my current research interests are in representation learning, but I spend most of my time training for triathlons, and complaining about not having time for anything else.
+Outside of work, my current research interests are in representation learning, but I spend most of my time training for triathlons, and complaining about not having time for anything else.🙃